Kroki Configuration Guide

 :kroki-server-url: https://kroki.io/

-This extension is optimized specifically for Kroki integration.
+This extension is optimized specifically for Kroki integration, but is not used by docToolchain.

-To ensure compatibility with both extensions, use all attributes:
+To ensure compatibility with both extensions and future changes, use all attributes:

 // Kroki configuration (compatible with all extensions)